jmmiddour/CS50/Week8-Notes.md

   - Adding `.onclick = <function your define>` you can make it change elements within the DOM
     - If you use `.onclick` need to have your `<script></script>` functionality under the element to be changed.
   - Adding `.style.<the style you want to change> = <style value>` you can change the style of the DOM
+  - Adding `.addEventListener("<event to listen for>", <function to preform>);` will run the function specified when the event is heard.
+    - Can also run this method as just `document.addEventListener('DOMContentLoaded', <function where your querySelector listener is>) ` this will prevent the error of it not being able to find the event since it is further down the page.
+If you don't do this, you will have to move your whole `<script>` code below what it needs to listen for.

+      Examples:
+      ```
+      function listen()
+      {
+        document.querySelector('form').addEventListener('submit', greet);
+      }
+      ```
+      or
+      ```
+      document.addEventListener('DOMContentLoaded', function() {
+          document.querySelector('form').addEventListener('submit', greet);
+      });  # This will combine the function and extra line of code all in one line and you do not have to name the function.
+In JS you can just create a function without a name when done this way.
+You can add multiple unnamed functions like this too as long as you make sure you still have the {} to define the functions body.
+      ```
+      Example of nesting 2 functions:
+      ```
+      document.addEventListener('DOMContentLoaded', function() {
+          document.querySelector('form').addEventListener('submit', function{
+              let name = document.querySelector('#name').value;
+              alert('Hello, ' + name + '!');
+          });
+      });
+      ```
+      - Some events you can listen for:
+        - blur
+        - change
+        - click
+        - drag
+        - focus
+        - keyup
+        - load
+        - mousedown
+        - mouseover
+        - mouseup
+        - submit
+        - touchmove
+        - unload
+        - etc...

 Create a function to have the user enter their name and click submit to have an "alert" pop up to say hello and their name.
 - Include the following in your `<head>` tags: